jackoalan/llvm-mos/README.md

     so functions would be forced to save/restore them if they were callee saved, even if they held values not live across calls.
 This should be the usual
     case: since there are so few, live ranges should be short.
-  - TODO: Some ZP locations should be callee-saved; that way the compiler can amortize save/restore cost of different values to the prolog/epilog.
+  - TODO: Up to four ZP locations should be callee-saved; that way the compiler can amortize save/restore cost of different values to the prolog/epilog.
 A single callee saved reg may be able to keep a dozen different values live across calls if their live ranges don't interfere, all for the cost of one `PHA;PLA`.
 Doing this with caller-saved regs would in the worst cast require one `PHA/PLA` per call site.
+    - It turns out doing this will require some hefty modfifications to LLVM's greedy register allocator.
+The allocator *really* likes registers; it'll prefer a CSR over spilling unless one of two very specific conditions are met.
+For the 6502, a spill/reload may just be a `PHA/PLA` pair, while saving a CSR would require from : `LDA csr; PHA; ...; PLA; STA csr`, to, if A and NZ need to be saved: `PHP; PHA; LDA csr; PHA; ...; PLA; PLA; STA csr; PLP`.
+This also doesn't count additional cost if the CSR needs to be loaded to a GPR for use.
+Thus using CSR's should be situational; regalloc should evaluate after the fact of whether using a CSR was worth it, and if not, emit spills for all values allocated to the CSR.

 ### Stack usage